-Gore-Tex is the industry leader when it comes to insulation and waterproofing.
-The membrane does an outstanding job at keeping the exterior of the pants dry even if you spill a glass of water onto them, while at the same time keeping the pants breathable and allowing sweat and other internal moisture to evaporate.
+Gore-Tex is the industry leader when it comes to insulation and waterproofing (DWR – Durable Water Repellent).
+The membrane does an outstanding job at keeping the exterior of the pants dry even if you spill a glass of water onto them, while at the same time keeping the rain pants breathable and allowing sweat and other internal moisture to evaporate.

-In addition to that, the seam-sealed construction of the pants ensures that not a drop of water can get in through the seams.
-The pants even have YKK AquaGuard zippers at the sides, which guarantee that water can’t get in through the zippers either.
+In addition to that, the seam-sealed construction of the pants ensures that not a drop of water can get in through the taped seams.
+The rain pants even have YKK AquaGuard waterproof zippers at the sides, which guarantees that water can’t get in through the zippers either.

 And at the same time, those side zippers allow you to air out the pants if you ever get too hot in them.
-They also make it easier to wear chunky boots underneath, especially with that elastic at the ankle cuffs.
+Outdoor Research also makes it easier to wear chunky hiking boots underneath, especially with that elastic at the ankle cuffs.

-The waist of these is also elastic, and it feels very comfortable on your body.
-I guess the only downside of the Outdoor Research pants is the disappointing size variety – with only four sizes to choose from and zero length options, you will have to compromise on the fit.
+There is also an elastic waistband so it feels very comfortable on your body.
+I guess the only downside of the Outdoor Research pants is the disappointing size variety – with only four sizes to choose from and zero-length options, you will have to compromise on the fit.
 If you are over six feet tall, I highly recommend you go with the XL, just because of the length.

 The Storm Surge pants are an excellent option for the ladies who want tough and reliable outdoor pants.
 They are made by Columbia, which happens to be one of the best brands for outdoor gear, whether we’re talking about winter jackets or breathable hiking shoes.

-On top of that, the shell of these pants is made from waterproof nylon and it features seam-sealed construction.
+On top of that, the shell of these rain pants is made from waterproof nylon and it features taped seams.
 The Storm Surge pants also have Velcro straps around the ankles, which lets you adjust the fit however you like.

-The Velcro is also useful because the pant legs are pretty wide – if you’re ever too hot in these waterproof pants, you can just loosen up those legs and let some cool air in.
-Which actually might happen, considering that the pants feature thin mesh lining that provides you with some extra warmth during cold rainy days.
+The Velcro is also useful because the pant legs are pretty wide – if you’re ever too hot in these rain pants, you can just loosen up those legs and let some cool air in.
+This actually might happen, considering that the pants feature a thin mesh lining that provides you with some extra warmth during cold rainy days.

 And that’s just the tip of the iceberg.
 The Columbia men’s pants feature Omni-Tech technology, which makes the pants waterproof and breathable at the same time.
-The air permeable fabric allows moisture inside the pants to evaporate, while also not allowing any water to penetrate the pants from the outside.
-Which means you could wear these in a really heavy downpour and water would just slide off them.
+The air-permeable fabric allows moisture inside the pants to evaporate, while also not allowing any water to penetrate the pants from the outside.
+This means you could wear these in a really heavy downpour and water would just slide off them.

 In addition to that, these waterproof pants have Velcro at the cuffs, allowing you to adjust the width of the legs.
-And that pretty cool – it means you can easily wear these over hiking boots, but also pair them with some casual trail runners.
+It means you can easily wear these over hiking boots, but also pair them with some casual trail runners.
 If you tighten up the Velcro fully, you’ll be able to trap heat inside the pants, and you’ll be a little warmer on those nasty cold days.

-There’s also the elastic waist that allows for even more adjustments when it comes to the fit of the pants.
+There’s also the elasticated waist that allows for even more adjustments when it comes to the fit of the waterproof pants.
 You can loosen it up if you’ve had a generous lunch, or you can tighten the string fully if you want to keep the wind out.
-And actually that’s another great thing about these pants – they are entirely windproof, with the seam-sealed construction and adjustable legs and waist.
+And actually, that’s another great thing about these pants – they are entirely windproof, with the seam-sealed construction and adjustable legs and waist.

 The Columbia Cypress Brook II pants are a great option for children.
 They are fully waterproof, stain resistant, wind resistant, breathable and seriously affordable.
 I’d gladly buy these for myself, if only they made them in my size.

 These pants are not just great for children – they’re a decent option for petite women.
-The L and XL sizes are pretty much equivalent to women’s sizes 0-2, so there’s a really good chance you’ll be able to fit in these pants.
-And considering that these only retail for about $20, I’d say it’s definitely worth it to at least try.
+The L and XL sizes are pretty much equivalent to women’s sizes 0-2, so there’s a really good chance you’ll be able to fit in these rain pants.
+And considering that this only retails for about $20, I’d say it’s definitely worth it to at least try.

 The Columbia children’s pants are made from waterproof Hydroplus nylon, which features Omni-Shield technology.
-They also feature seam-sealed construction that ensures water can’t get into the pants at all, as well as a quick drying exterior.
+They also feature tapped seams that ensures water can’t get into the pants at all, as well as a quick-drying exterior.

 Another great thing about these pants is the presence of a roomy closed pocket on the right leg.
 It features Velcro closure, which ensures that the items inside it will stay dry even in heavy downpours.
 That one pocket is actually more than you get on most adult’s pants, and that’s pretty amazing.

-On top of that, these pants are actually super breathable thanks to the same DryVent technology.
-Their breathability rating is 750-800 g/m² on average, which pretty much guarantees that sweat won’t stay inside the pants.
+On top of that, these lightweight pants are actually super-breathable thanks to the same DryVent technology.
+Their breathability rating is 750-800 g/m² on average, which pretty much guarantees that sweat won’t stay inside the rain pants.